tomas/lisa/README.md

 To tail the production logs, for example, you'd do:

     lisa production tail workers

 Which will tail the `workers` log file defined in your `remote.json` file on your production servers.
 You can skip the `workers` argument, in which case the first one will be tailed.

 To see what other commands and options are available, just run `lisa`.

+## Examples

+There are a few configuration examples under the [examples](https://github.com/tomas/lisa/tree/master/examples) directory, that show all possible combinations of stages vs roles.

 ## Author